Legionella Awareness Course

 Why’s It Important?

-Under general health and safety law, as an employer or person in control of a premises, you have health and safety duties and responsibilities to take suitable precautions to prevent or control the risk of exposure to legionella.
+Under general health and safety law, the person in control of premises has health and safety duties and responsibilities.
+They must take suitable precautions to prevent or control the risk of exposure to legionella.

 The Control of Legionella Bacteria in Water Systems Approved Code of Practice (L8) specifically states that people involved in implementing precautionary measures should be adequately trained.